 The prediction of financial market indicators is a topic of considerably practical interest and, if successful, may involve substantial pecuniary rewards.
 People tend to invest in equity because of its high returns over time.
 Considerable efforts have been put into the investigation of stock markets.
-The main objective of the researchers is to create a tool, which could be used for the prediction of stock markets fluctuations; the main motivation for this is financial gain.
-In the financial marketplace, traders have to be fast and hence the need for powerful tools for decision making in order to work important, efficiently and profit.
+The main objective of the researchers is to create a tool, which could be used for the prediction of stock market fluctuations; the main motivation for this is financial gain.
+In the financial marketplace, traders have to be fast, thus creating the need for powerful tools for decision making in order to work efficiently, and most importantly, to generate profit.

 The use of Artificial Intelligence (AI) had a big influence on the forecasting and investment decision-making technologies.
-There are a number of examples using neural networks in equity market applications, which include forecasting the value of a stock index [4,5], recognition of patterns in trading charts[12,17] rating of corporate bonds[8], estimation of the market price of options[11], and the indication of trading signals of selling and buying[3,12].
+There are a number of examples using neural networks in equity market applications, which include forecasting the value of a stock index [4,5], recognition of patterns in trading charts[12], rating of corporate bonds[8], estimation of the market price of options[11], and the indication of trading signals of selling and buying[3,12].

 Even though most people agree on the complex and nonlinear nature of economic systems, there is skepticism as to whether new approaches to nonlinear modeling, such as neural networks, can improve economic and financial forecasts.
-Some researchers claim that neural networks may not offer any major improvement over conventional linear forecasting approaches [8, 12].
-In addition, there is a great variety of neural computing paradigms, involving various architectures, learning rates, etc., and hence, precise and informative comparisons may be difficult to make.
-In recent years, an increasing amount of research in the emerging and promising field of financial engineering has been incorporating Neurofuzzy approaches [10, 12, 16, 19].
+Some researchers claim that neural networks may not offer any major improvement over conventional linear

+M.L.
+K. Kasemsan is with the Director of the Master of science program in Information Technology, Faculty of Information Technology, Rangsit University, Pathumtani, Thailand 12000 (Phone: (662) 997-2200-30 ext.
+5555, Fax: (662) 997-2200 ext.
+5577, e-mail: kasemsan@rangsit.rsu.ac.th). forecasting approaches [8, 12].
+In addition, there is a great variety of neural computing paradigms involving various architectures, learning rates, etc., and hence, precise and informative comparisons may be difficult to make.
+In recent years, an increasing amount of research in the emerging and promising field of financial engineering has been incorporating Neurofuzzy approaches [10, 12].
 Almost all models are focused on the prediction of stock prices.
 The difference of our proposed model is that we are focusing on decision-making in stock markets, but not on forecasting in stock markets.

-In contrast to our previous work [15], we are not making a direct prediction of stock markets, but we are working on a one-day forward decision-making tool for buying/selling stocks.
-We are developing a decision-making model which, besides the application of NFs, uses optimization algorithms based on the rate of the return profit of each stock index to construct our NFs Model for a decision support - making system.
-In this paper, we present a decision-making model which combines technical analysis model and NFs model.
-The technical analysis model evaluated knowledge about buy, hold and sell strategy from each technique.
-Our proposed model used result from technical analysis model to input of our NFs.
-And secondly model, the NFs portfolio management decides the buy, sell and hold strategy for each stock index.
-The objective of this model is to analyze the daily stock returns and to make one day forward decisions related to the purchase of stocks.
+In contrast to our previous work [14], we are not making a direct prediction of stock markets, but we are working on a one-day forward decision-making tool for buying/selling stocks.
+We are developing a decision-making model which works beyond the application of Fuzzy Logic and Neuro-Fuzzy systems (NFs).
+At first, our proposed trading strategy based on Fuzzy Logic captured knowledge from experts who are making decisions to buy, hold, or sell from technical analysis as well as input from our proposed trading systems based on NFs.
+Moreover, optimization algorithms based on the rate of the return profit of each stock index constructed our NFs model.
+In this paper, we present a decision-making model which combines technical analysis and NFs models.
+The technical analysis model evaluated knowledge about buy, hold and sell strategies from each technique.
+Our proposed model used results from the technical analysis model to input into our NFs.
+The NFs trading system decides the buy, sell and hold strategy for each stock index.
+The objective of this model is to analyze the stock daily and to make one day forward decisions related to the purchase of stocks.